okteto/samples/ruby/README.md

-# Ruby on rails web app deployed with raw Kubernetes manifests
+# Ruby on Rails Sample App

 This example shows how to develop a Ruby on Rails web app with [okteto](https://okteto.com).
 It's based on [Ruby on Rails' getting started guide](https://guides.rubyonrails.org/getting_started.html).